• +91 9902461116

 • Use descriptive namesgetUserByEmail() not getUser2()

-• Follow the Single Responsibility Principle — each function does one thing
+• Apply the Single Responsibility Principle — each function does exactly one thing

-• Keep functions under 20 lines where possible
+• Keep functions under 20 lines — longer functions usually need splitting

-• Use type declarations on all parameters and return types
+• Add type declarations on all parameters and return types — PHP 8 makes this easy

 function process($d) {